PelionIoT/mbl-docs/Docs/dev_mbl/contribution_guidelines.md

 ### Licenses

 We follow an "inbound license = outbound license" approach, where contributions will be accepted under the same license(s) as specified in the repository, so you need to comply with the licenses for the repository that you are contributing to.
-Please see the `LICENSE.md` file in the root of the repository for more information.
+Please see the [Licensing section for more information](../welcome/licensing.html).

 ### Access to the ARMmbed organization